 To meet this mandate, the Thrifty Food Plan, 2021 has been updated using a rigorous scientific process.
-USDA's Center for Nutrition Policy and Promotion's (CNPP) Nutrition Evidence Systematic Review (NESR) team completed a series of rapid reviews and an evidence scan as a source of information to support systematic and rigorous decisions throughout the process.
+USDA's Center for Nutrition Policy and Promotion's (CNPP) Nutrition Evidence Systematic Review (NESR) team completed a series of rapid reviews and evidence scans as a source of information to support systematic and rigorous decisions throughout the process.